-CO No. Expected outcome Learning Domains

-CO1 Understand the basic framework of the research process U

-CO1 and approaches

-CO2 Identify research problem U,A

-CO3 Classify and formulate different types and methods of U,A

-003 research

-CO4 Develop an understanding of various research designs and A, AN

-C04 techniques.

-CO5 Identify correct methods for sample selection and A, An, E

-COS techniques of data collection

-CO6 Prepare the research proposal and develop skills for writing A, AN,C

-200 a thesis.

-CO7 Understand the concept of plagiarism and research ethics.
+CO No. Expected outcome Learning Domains CO1 Understand the basic framework of the research process and approaches U CO2 Identify research problem U,A CO3 Classify and formulate different types and methods of research U,A CO4 Develop an understanding of various research designs and techniques.
+A, AN CO5 Identify correct methods for sample selection and techniques of data collection A, An, E CO6 Prepare the research proposal and develop skills for writing a thesis.
+A, AN,C C07 Understand the concept of plagiarism and research ethics.
 U,A

-^{}Remember (K), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C)
+Remember (R), Understand (U), Apply (A), Analyse (An), Evaluate (E), Create (C)